Simple finite subgroups of the Cremona group of rank 3: Case: is Gorenstein

 Consider the case $d=4$.
 Then $X=X_4\subset \PP^5$ is an intersection of two quadrics, say $Q_1$ and $Q_2$.
 The action of $G$ on the pencil generated by $Q_1$, $Q_2$ must be trivial.
 Hence $G$ acts on a degenerate quadric $Q'\in \langle Q_1, Q_2\rangle$.
 In particular, $G$ acts on the singular locus of $Q'$ which is a linear subspace, a contradiction.

 Consider the case $d=5$.
 Then $X\subset \PP^6$ is an intersection of $5$ quadrics \cite{Shin1989}.
 Let $V=\Ho^0(X,\III_X(2))$, where $\III_X$ be the ideal sheaf of $X$ in $\PP^6$.
-The group $\tilde G$ naturally acts on $V$ so that the restriction of the action to $Z(\tilde G)$ is by scalar multiplication.
-If the action of $\tilde G$ on $V$ is trivial, then, as above, there is a $G$-stable singular quadric $Q\subset \PP^6$.
+Then $V$ is a $5$-dimensional $G$-invariant subspace of $\Ho^0(X,\OOO_X(2))=\Ho^0(X,-K_X)$.
+If the action of $G$ on $V$ is trivial, then, as above, there is a $G$-stable singular quadric $Q\subset \PP^6$.
 But then the singular locus of $Q$ is a $G$-stable linear subspace in $\PP^6$, a contradiction.
-Thus $G\subset \PGL_5(\CC)$.
-Assuming that $G$ is not contained in the list \eqref{eq-main-cr2} by Theorems \ref{theorem-Blichfeldt} and \ref{theorem-Brauer} the group $G$ is isomorphic to one of the following: $\PSp_4(3)$, $\A_7$, $\PSL_2(11)$.
-In the last case, the Schur multiplier of $G$ is a group of order $2$ and the covering group $\tilde G$ is isomorphic to $\SL_2(11)$, see \cite{atlas}.
-Since the order of $\SL_2(11)$ is not divisible by $7$, this group has no irreducible representations of degree $7$, a contradiction.
-The same arguments give contradictions for groups $\PSp_4(3)$ and $\A_7$. \end{proof}
+Thus $G\subset \SL_5(\CC)$.
+Assuming that $G$ is not contained in the list \eqref{eq-main-cr2} by Theorems \ref{theorem-Blichfeldt} and \ref{theorem-Brauer} the group $G$ is isomorphic to either $\PSp_4(3)$ or $\PSL_2(11)$.
+In both cases, the Schur multiplier of $G$ is a group of order $2$ and the covering group $\tilde G$ is isomorphic to $\Sp_4(3)$ and $\SL_2(11)$, respectively, see \cite{atlas}.
+Since the order of $\Sp_4(3)$ and $\SL_2(11)$ is not divisible by $7$, these groups have no irreducible representations of degree $7$, a contradiction. \end{proof}

 \begin{mainassumption} Thus in what follows additionally to \ref{main-assumption-2} and \ref{main-assumption-3} we assume that the Fano index of $X$ is one. \end{mainassumption}